hmcguire1/TetherDB/README.md

 # TetherDB
 ### Simplistic document database for MicroPython.
-*A pure python library written for resource-limited devices such as ESP8266 & ESP32.*
+*A pure python library written for resource-limited microcontrollers such as ESP8266 & ESP32.*
 <br>

 > Features: